wp-plugins/wp-to-twitter/readme.txt

 = Future =

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
+* Feature: support for YOURLS signature tokens
+* Feature: Twitter widget support for searches

+= 2.9.3 =

+* Feature: Use display URL for URLs in Twitter Widget
+* Bug fix: user's Twitter account not assigned to #author# tag
+* Bug fix: reverted bug fix #4 from 2.9.1; didn't accomplish what it was supposed to and caused new issues.

 = 2.9.2 =